Lavender322/learning-git/README.md

-# learning-git
+# Git and Github Course

-This repo was used to learn git from Amigoscode.
+## This repo was used to learn git from Amigoscode.